gargargarrick/seiran/README.md

 `search` allows you to find a specific bookmark based on its title, URL, or category.

+`-f FIELD, --field FIELD`
+The column you want to search.
+Available arguments are `title`, `url`, `category`, or `all`.

+`-q QUERY, --query QUERY`
+The term you want to search for.

 ## Exporting bookmarks

 With `export`, you can export your bookmarks to a nicely-formatted, timestamped file.
 Of course, you can easily get a plain CSV with a simple SQLite command, so Seiran tries to add a bit of value by making its output a bit prettier.

 Available formats for exporting include HTML and TXT.

+Optional arguments:

+`-x EXPORTFORMAT, --exportformat EXPORTFORMAT`
+The format you want to export your bookmarks to.
+Available arguments are `txt` or `html`.

 ## Importing bookmarks

 Although it's experimental, you can import a whole bunch of bookmarks at once with the `import` command.
 Make sure to back up your existing database before using, just in case.

-When you use the `import` command, you'll first be prompted to make sure you really meant to do that -- it could take a long time and add quite a large number of bookmarks to your database (and may still have bugs as well).
+When you use the `import` command, you'll first be prompted to make sure you *really* meant to do that -- it could take a long time and add quite a large number of bookmarks to your database (and may still have bugs as well).
 If you're OK with that, type `y` for yes.
+There is no command-line argument to speed this along, just to make sure no accidents happen.

 Next, Seiran supports importation from existing Seiran databases, Firefox (and derivatives, like IceCat), the [OneTab](https://www.one-tab.com/) browser add-on.
 You'll be asked which one you want to import bookmarks from.

+Optional arguments:

+`-i IMPORTFORMAT, --importformat IMPORTFORMAT`
+The system you want to import bookmarks from.
+Available arguments are `firefox`, `onetab`, or `seiran`.

 ### Firefox et al.